Home/Blog/Lifestyle/Exercise/Exercise Your Way To Good Night’s Sleep And Beat Stress

 • Wrap arms across your chest as if hugging yourself, reaching for opposite shoulders.

-• Hold for 20 seconds while breathing deeply.
-Repeat, switching arms.
+• Hold for 20–30 seconds while breathing deeply.
+Repeat, switching the arm that is on top.

 • Sit upright and gently lower your chin to your chest.

-• Roll your head to the right, pause, then return to center.
+• Roll your head slowly to the right, pause, then return to the center.

 • Repeat to the left.
-Complete three slow clockwise and counterclockwise rolls.
+Perform 3–5 slow rolls in each direction (clockwise and counterclockwise).

 • Sit with legs extended and toes pointed up.

-• Inhale and slowly exhale as you bend forward, sliding hands toward ankles or toes.
+• Inhale and slowly exhale as you bend forward from your hips, sliding your hands toward your ankles or toes.

 • Lie on your back and place your legs vertically against a wall.

-• You can use a towel for support if needed.
+• You can use a folded blanket or towel under your hips for support if needed.

-• Sit with knees bent and arms by your sides.
+• Sit with knees bent (or legs crossed) and arms by your sides.

 • Place one hand on the floor and stretch the other arm overhead.